Undergraduate Program

 Mr. Thomas Lewis serves as the Undergraduate Coordinator.
 Please contact him first with any administrative queries related to a Major or a Minor in Economics, Study Abroad, and Transfer Credits.
 His office hours are Mondays, Thursdays and Fridays from 9:30-11:30 am and 3:30-5:00 pm in ICC 580-a.

 Prof. Behzad Diba serves as the Director of Undergraduate Studies.
-His office hours are on Tuesdays from 4 to 5pm, and on Thursdays and Fridays from 3:30 to 4:30pm.
+His office hours are on Wednesdays and Thursdays from 3:00 to 4:30pm or by appointment.

 Opportunities